-Patterns workbook must let its audience to think of the patterns based on their own contexts.
-To make this possible, we first must pose a question to the learners to pull out their current situations.
-To do this, we rephrased the problem (and sometimes the solution) statement of the pattern into a command form asking them to scribe out their present conditions and potential problems they are holding.
+Pattern workbooks must let its users to think and of the patterns based on their own contexts.
+To make this possible, we first must pose a question to the users to pull out their current situations.
+To do this we rephrased the problem (and sometimes the solution) statement of the pattern into a command form asking the users to scribe out their current conditions and potential problems they are holding.

-Once the current situation becomes clear, there is a series of blanks designed so that the readers can fill in to find possible future actions.
+Once the current situation becomes clear, there is a series of blanks designed so that the user can fill in to find possible future actions.
 Since its format and the questions asked differ from pattern to pattern, we cannot standardize the process yet.
-However, each workbook activity was made to guide the readers through a desired thought process.
-It can be also thought of as a guide for the readers to think out loud on the sheet, where enough abstractness remains to fit for each student's situations.
+However, each workbook activity was made to guide users through a desired thought process.
+It can be also thought of as a guide for the users to think out loud on the sheet, where enough abstractness remains to fit for each student's situations.
 To start, thinking of what kinds of findings we want the students to gain through the pattern was helpful.